YMANSY1/StarWarsInfoApp/README.md

-# My Android App Project
+# Star Wars Info Application

 This project is a personal project of mine where I practiced key Android and Mobile App Development skills.
 It is a app that sends a GET request to the SWAPI and gets information about several Star Wars Characters in that API